 Packaging Europe - Connecting Packaging Technology

 In the Exhibition Space you will find further live sessions, panel discussions, presentations, new product launches, innovations and much more.
 The content in the Exhibition Space is provided by the approximately 300 exhibitors* participating in virtual.drupa.
-You can also visit the exhibitors' online showrooms in Exhibition space and easily find products and business contacts in the extensive but well-structured exhibitor area.
+You can also visit the exhibitor profiles in Exhibition space and easily find products and business contacts in the extensive but well-structured exhibitor area.